Community reintegration program (CRP)

 - involve family and friends in your journey

-- feel supported through every stop of your journey by a team that specializes in proving rehabilitation for congitive conditions and brain injury
+- feel supported through every stop of your journey by a team that specializes in providing rehabilitation for cognitive conditions and brain injury

 Even after the end of the six-month program you can continue to transition your skills and strategies for daily living with a weekly group session.

-To participate in this program you should be:
+To participate in the CRP you should be: